Little Bear (TV series): Streaming

-On December 15, 2014, Treehouse TV released all seasons of the show, as well as the movie, free to watch on the Official Little Bear YouTube channel.
+On December 15, 2014, Corus Entertainment released all seasons of the show, as well as the movie, free to watch on the Official Little Bear YouTube channel.

-In 2015, Little Bear was added to Nickelodeon's Noggin app in the United States.
+In 2015, Little Bear was added to the Noggin app, which streams shows from the classic Noggin channel.

 The show was added to Paramount+ (which was called CBS All Access at the time) in January 2021.

 VHS

+United States

+Paramount Home Video / Paramount Home Entertainment: